International money transfers can exchanging currencies can attract very high fees.

 Wise (formally TransferWise) is an international money transfer service that was founded in 2011, and is known for its low and transparent fees.
 It also has the potential to help manage your international money better.

-PayPal was founded in 1998, and is a well-known name when it comes to online payments — it’s still one of the easiest ways to send money to friends and family.
+PayPal was founded in 1998, and is a well-known name when it comes to online payments — it’s still can be one of the easiest ways to send money to friends and family.
 But it usually isn’t the best option for international transfers.

-- Customer service: Excellent online support
+- Customer service: Excellent online

-- Multi-currency account for individuals and businesses
+- Multi currency account for individuals and businesses

 - Speed: Instantaneous PayPal to PayPal.

-- Fees: Relatively high cost with complex fees
+- Fees: Relatively high and complex

 - Customer Service: Average customer service

-- No direct transfers to bank accounts
+- No direct transfers to bank accounts or cash

 - Limited currency options and high fees for international transfers